Aaron-RN/HTML-Framework-Advanced-CSS3/README.md

 </body>
 ```

-#### Add id [#]mobileNav to which ever element that will be used as a button to open up the mobile responsive navigation bar
+#### Add id="#mobileNav" to which ever element will be used as a button to open up the mobile responsive navigation bar
-In this example the id is placed on a div containing a bars icon provided by font-awesome
+In this example the id is placed on a div containing a bars icon provided by font-awesome.

 ```
 <div id="mobileNav" class="col px-1"><a href="#"><i class="fas fa-bars size-26"></i></a></div>
 ```

-#### Add div element container with id [#]navDropDownMenu and class .hide
+#### Add div element container with id="#navDropDownMenu" and class=".hide"
-The anchor links will be added as child elements within this created div
+The anchor links will be added as child elements within this created div.

 ```
 <div id="navDropDownMenu" class="hide">